Flying to Disneyland Resort? This guide will help you prep whether you’re headed to Disneyland Resort, San Diego or the Los Angeles area.

 If you can find an affordable, non-stop flight to Long Beach Airport, this is my number one choice.

-I’ve never flown from SNA because the non-stop options for me are limited, but friends sing its praises, like in this episode of the Disneyland with Kids podcast I co-host where we cover flying to Disneyland in depth.
+SNA recently opened up to me with new non-stop options.
+Now it’s one of my go-to’s.
+My friends sing its praises too, like in this episode of the Disneyland with Kids podcast I co-host where we cover flying to Disneyland in depth.

 Ontario California International Airport (ONT).
 Ontario is a small airport located in San Bernardino County and about an hour from Disneyland.